We’ll never sell your information to a third party

 We use the personal information we have collected about you in order to:

-1 – provide you with information about our products and services;
+2 – contact you to provide you with information about our services and the products we promote;

 Each time we collect personal information from you we will explain to you: